Euro zone bond yields slip as market weighs Fed, ECB tightening pace

 By Samuel Indyk

-LONDON, Nov 15 (Reuters) - Euro zone government bond yields slipped marginally on Tuesday as traders weighed comments from influential Federal Reserve and European Central Bank policymakers on the future pace of tightening.
+LONDON, Nov 15 (Reuters) - Euro zone government bond yields slipped on Tuesday as traders weighed comments from influential Federal Reserve and European Central Bank policymakers on the future pace of tightening as price pressures show signs of easing.

 European Central Bank policymaker Francois Villeroy de Galhau said the bank expects to raise interest rates above 2%, but beyond that level rate hikes may be in a more flexible and less rapid manner.